Hannan-H/2024-Mid-Year-City-Progress/README.md

 Make sure you talk about what skills you used for this project so you can put it on your resume when you go to the Career fair.

 Steps:
-Create a functional buisness dashboard: Use it to explain performance.
+1. Create a functional buisness dashboard: Use it to explain performance.
 (Basic is the problem, useless is) What you should inlude:
 - A clear business objective
 -  3-5 powerful metrics
+-  interactivity: (filters, dropdowns, and tooltips in a clean layout using smart colour and no fluff)
+-  tools dont matter you can use excel, tableau, powerBI, all of these are fine.
+-  What matters is this dashboard should drive action.
+-  Simple dashboard with sharp KPI(key performance indicator) focus.

+2. Build a consulting style slide deck with your data.

 Cleaned data by removing null values because they were not reported on and don't offer any important insights.
 1. Rising Costs, Inflation & Supply Chain Instability